yakuzadave/pymud-ss13/docs/virology_system.md

 ## Virologist Role

 Virologists start in the medical bay with a biometric scanner.
 They can use the `infect`, `cure` and `diagnose_disease` commands to manage outbreaks.
 The system runs automatically when the server is active so untreated diseases will worsen and can spread to nearby players.

+## Random Events

+Virology may be thrust into action when the **virus_outbreak** event strikes, releasing a dangerous disease into the medical bay.